 Assemble the Baklava (Quicker Method In Notes)

-- Using a sharp knife, cut the pastry into 2" strips, and then cut across diagonally to create diamonds shapes.
-Drizzle any extra ghee on top.
+- Using aย sharpย knife, cut the pastry into 2-inch strips, and then cut across diagonally to create diamonds shapes.
+Drizzle extra ghee on top.

 Bake and Serve

-- Bake the baklava in center of the oven at 350°F for 20 minutes.
-Reduce the temperature to 325°F and bake for another 40 minutes or until golden brown on top.
+- Bake the baklava inย centerย of the oven at 325ยฐF forย 1 hour and 15 minutes or until golden brown on top.

 Notes

-- Ghee: To make ghee, melt 1 lb of unsalted butter in a saucepan over medium heat.
+- Ghee: Melt 1 lb of unsalted butter in a saucepan over medium heat.
 Stir often and let the foam subside.
 The milk solids will settle at the bottom and turn toasty brown with a nutty aroma.
 Be careful not to burn them.
 Strain the golden liquid through a fine mesh strainer or cheesecloth into a small saucepan.

-- Make Ahead: Prepare the nut filling, ghee and syrup up to 4 days ahead.
-Keep phyllo dough in refrigerator up to a week in advance.
-Assemble the baklava and refrigerate or freeze before baking.
-Thaw the pastry to room temperature before baking.
+- Make Ahead: Prepare nut filling, ghee, and syrup up to 4 days in advance.
+Refrigerate or freeze assembled baklava before baking.
+Thaw to room temperature before baking.

-- Storage: Keep at room temperature for up to two weeks, lightly covered with a tea towel or a lid placed ajar.
+- Storage:ย Keep at room temperature for up to two weeks, lightly covered with a tea towel or a lid placed ajar.
 It can be refrigerated, but it will harden a bit.
-The baklava can also be frozen for up to two months.
+Freeze in airtight containers for up to two months.
+Thaw at room temperature before serving.

 Nutrition